christoph-hesse/question-under-discussion/corpus/readme.txt

 SEGMENT   text span
 NAI       not-at-issue content (all SEGMENTs in F, CON or RES without NAI are considered at-issue)

 We treat focus/comment and background/topic to be synonymous.
-See annotation_guidelines.pdf for further details on tagging!
+See annotation_guidelines.pdf for further details on tagging.